ines-tools/ines-spec/README.md

 > [!IMPORTANT]
-> Git branching strategy has been changed (19.12.2024).
-Main branch is ditched and replaced by branch v0.x.
-The next branch with major breaking changes is v1.x.
-One can already start using it, but it will still be modified in small ways.
-As ines-spec is used mainly by conversion tools that depend on specific data structures, we are taking an explicit approach to the choice of the version to be used.
+> - We use version-specific branches (e.g., "v1.x") instead of a "main" branch
+> - This approach is deliberate since ines-spec primarily serves conversion tools that depend on specific data structures
+> - Users can continue using older specification versions by staying on their current branch
+> - Changes within major versions add functionality without breaking existing features (after the major branch is stable)
+> - When a new major branch becomes stable, it's designated as the default branch

 # INES Specification (ines-spec)